 At $105 a pair, the Cairn doesn't automatically qualify as an "affordable" sandal.
 However, we think that this price point is a tremendous value for the quality and performance you will get out of this shoe.
 To be relative, there are more expensive sandals that do less.

-Weighing in at only 18.4 ounces (size 12 US Men) and with virtually no heel drop, you may qualify the Bedrock's as a minimalist shoe.
+Weighing in at only 1.1 pounds (size 10 US Men) and with virtually no heel drop, you may qualify the Bedrock's as a minimalist shoe.
 However, we found it to be the most capable shoe in this review.

 It didn't take long for the Bedrock Cairn Adventure to stick out as a favorite among our testers.
 Reputable sole construction, quality design, and a highly adjustable yet low-profile webbing system give the Cairn an edge on the competition.
 In the end, the Cairn was favored in nearly every metric, earning it the highest overall score and greatest level of satisfaction with our testers.
 We challenge you to find something the Cairn isn't good at.